 2a.
 Remove "Published by John H. Carroll at Smashwords".

 2b.
 Add page breaks before each chapter.
+If you've adjusted your Heading Style to automatically add these before, disregard this step.

 2c.
 Remove all bookmarks except the TOC bookmark if you make your chapter headings click back to the Table of Contents.